rajakolluru/cheniledocs.github.io/pages/chenile/004-chenile-service-design.md

 }
 {% endhighlight %}

 The health checker can return a simple hard-coded message such as shown above.
-Alternately, it can do a deep health check to make sure that all the dependent systems such as DBs, Kafka topics etc. are checked before declaring that the service is healthy.
+In this case, since the health checker resides in the same VM as the service, it is assumed that if the health checker is accessible, then the service is also accessible.
+Alternately, the health checker can do a deep health check to make sure that all the dependent systems such as DBs, Kafka topics etc. are checked before declaring that the service is healthy.

 ## Service Policies
 To complete the service definition, we should define the service policies.
 More information on the [service policies is found here](/chenile-service-policies.html)

+## Trajectories
+A service bean name can be over-ridden at a trajectory level.
+This is done using the support for trajectories in Chenile as [documented here](/chenile-trajectories.html).